toddfoster/learningBBG/readme.md

 I've continued the journey over the years, finding partners and resources to help me along the way.

-My seminary classes were based on the J. Gresham Machen's classic (and wonderfully concise/dense) _New Testament Greek for Beginners_ (1923).
+My seminary classes were based on J. Gresham Machen's classic (and wonderfully concise/dense) _New Testament Greek for Beginners_ (1923).
 I bought Bill Mounce's text _Basics of Biblical Greek_ (1993) in 2000, after not having achieved my goals in the classroom.
 As I understand it, Mounce has something of a Computer Science background himself, as do I. His grammar is all about reducing memorization to the bare bones minimum, and understanding the rules about _how the language works_ instead.
 This appeals to me.

 In 2017 or so I became aware that Mounce had recorded video lectures for _BBG_.
 A few years later, I bought them: they come on a USB stick (straight from Mounce himself?).
 But who has time to watch videos in the midst of life and work?